-In the above example, once a customer has spent $1000 in this store (whether all at once or cumulatively over many transactions), they will qualify as a VIP and they will begin earning twice the normal amount of Loyalty points.
+In the above example, once a customer has spent $1000 in this store (whether all at once or cumulatively over many transactions), they will qualify as a VIP and they will begin earning twice as many Loyalty points per dollar as they earned before.
 When a customer reaches this milestone, they are sent a text message informing them of that fact.

 Note: When this campaign is enabled for the first time, any customers who already qualify to be VIPs will receive the same text message immediately.

-With this campaign enabled, customers who have not completed a purchase within the last 30 days will be awarded free points or a one-time reward.
+With this campaign enabled, customers who have not completed a purchase within a set amount of time will be awarded free points or a one-time reward.

-This campaign is only triggered after the first 30-day absence, so if a customer hasn't visited your business for several months, they will only receive the incentive once.
-However, if that customer returns and then is absent for another 30 days, they will receive the reward a second time.
+This campaign is only triggered after the number of days since last purchase has elapsed, so if a customer hasn't visited your business for several years, they will only receive the incentive once.
+However, if that customer returns, makes a purchase, and is then absent for a second duration of the set number of days, they will receive the reward a second time.